 Execution Rocks Lighthouse.
-In 1906, Mary Elizabeth Clark became
+In 1906, Mary Elizabeth Clark became keeper

 Davis remained keeper until 1932, when the lighthouse was

 discontinued.
 It was replaced by two automatic offshore lights, and

 Davis was transferred to Dutch Island Light in Rhode Island's

 After its decommissioning, Fayerweather Island Light was given

-to the City of Bridgeport and became part of Seaside Park, a
+to the City of Bridgeport and became part of Seaside Park, a recreation

-through the efforts of P. T. Barnum.
+of P. T. Barnum.
 The historic structure soon fell prey to vandals, who

 gutted the interior.
-The 1879 keeper's
+The 1879 keeper's house was destroyed by fire in

-the lighthouse was never seriously damaged and the tower remained
+damaged and the tower remained structurally sound.

-- Inside the lighthouse c.
+Inside the lighthouse c.
 1997

-In 1983, the Friends of Seaside Park and the Black Rock Community
+In 1983, the Friends of Seaside Park and the Black Rock

-secured the door and windows.
+and secured the door and windows.
 The Friends of Seaside Park also

 cleaned Fayerweather Island of debris, planted trees and other